fwip/mtg_pronouns/reworded_cards.md

 **Instant**

-Each player returns a creature they controls to its owner's hand.
+Each player returns a creature they control to its owner's hand.

 Curse Artifact 2BB
 ---------------